Brachyhyops: Description

-Holotype (CM 12048) of Brachyhyops wyomingensis was diagnosed by Edwin H. Colbert in 1938 as a medium sized skull with a relatively short snout and a length that is comparable to the skull of a modern peccary.
+The holotype (CM 12048) of Brachyhyops wyomingensis was diagnosed by Edwin H. Colbert in 1938 as a medium sized skull with a relatively short snout and a length that is comparable to the skull of a modern peccary.
 The portion of the skull behind the eye socket is greater compared to the portion of the skull in front of the eye socket due to the short size of the snout.
 The dentition is I3(?)-C1-P4-M3, indicating in the upper jaw the number of incisors, canines, premolars, and molars respectively.
 Colbert compared B. wyomingensis to Helohyus, Chaeropotamus, Achaenodon, and Parahyus based on tooth shape.
 No mandibles were preserved with the holotype specimen and therefore dentition of the lower jaws could not be determined.
 The overall width of the skull is broad and having widely separated parietal crests.
 In addition, the zygomatic arches are deepened and expanded below and behind the eye socket, contributing to the wide skull shape, which is very similar to other entelodonts.
 The rear portion of eye socket is closed and situated directly above the last two molars.
 Articulation surfaces for the lower jaws; the glenoids, are broad, shallow, and situated around the occlusal line of the upper cheek teeth.
 Both paroccipital processes are short and parietals are weakly developed.
 The basicranium, or occiput, is considered basal.

-Classification and Evolution
+Classification and evolution

-Brachyhyops is an artiodactyl which has a poorly resolved evolutionary status that continues to be subject of revision.
+Brachyhyops is an artiodactyl which has a poorly resolved evolutionary status that continues to be subject to revision.
 Colbert initially classified Brachyhyops strictly within the bunodontids based on its bunodont-like tooth shape.
 More recent studies revised the evolutionary relationship of Brachyhyops and it has now been recognized as a very basal entelodontid that might represent the origin of the clade Entelodontidae, which also includes members such as the Oligocene Archaeotherium and Miocene Daeodon.